Andrea Palladio ( 1508 - 1580 )

 But, after only 18 months, Palladio broke his contract and fled to the nearby town of Vicenza where his uncle enabled him to join the guild of stonecutters and stonemasons, and to find work at the celebrated Pedemuro workshop.
-In Vicenza, Palladio realized his own destiny and became one of the most famous master of the Renaissance architecture.
+In Vicenza, Palladio realized his own destiny.

-Andrea Palladio's presumably settled life was transformed in 1537 when he encountered his great mentor, the Count Trissino.
-A man who was at the center of the Vicentine society, and the main catalyst behind the transformation of the city of Vicenza from its previous Roman-medieval form of architecture to the sumptuous Renaissance style that the city enjoys still today.
+Andrea Palladio's presumably settled life was transformed in 1537 when he encountered his great mentor Count Trissino.
+A man who was at the center of Vicentine society, and the main catalyst behind the transformation of the city of Vicenza from it's previous romano-medieval form of architecture to the sumptuous renaissance style of architecture that the city enjoys today.

 Andrea Palladio was literally created from the needs of the clients he served.
-First, the city of Vicenza, and then later in the 1550s, and onwards, the nobility of Venice, as they conquered the mainland establishing country estates for which he built his famous Villas, known in the following centuries as “Palladian Villas”.
+First, the city of Vicenza, and then later in the 1550's and onwards the nobility of Venice as they conquered the mainland establishing country estates for which he built his famous villas.

 His place in architectural history was ensured in 1570.
-Following years of preparation, he published in Venice his Quattro libri dell'architettura (The Four Books of Architecture).
-The book helped create the Palladian movement in England in the 17th century, that later so greatly influenced Thomas Jefferson and the architecture in the U.S.
+Following years of preparation, he published in Venice his "four books of architecture".
+The book helped create the Palladian movement in 17th century England, that later so greatly influenced Thomas Jefferson and architecture in the US.

 Andrea Palladio died in 1580, in his adopted town of Vicenza.